Skip to main content

 Royal Dutch Pharmacists Association-Pharmacogenetics Working Group

 This chapter titled Pharmacogenomics and Variation in Drug Response is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Karen Vuckovic from Introduction to Pharmacology by Carl Rosow, David Standaert, & Gary Strichartz (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
-Figures by Riley Cutler.
+Figures by Amy Hoag and Riley Cutler.

 This page titled 4: Pharmacogenomics and Variation in Drug Response is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Karen Vuckovic.